 So, what are your next best steps in designing a remote work or telecommuting program?

-Working with an enterprise communication and collaboration partner to determine your next steps can speed your process and ensure it aligns with your Digital Transformation Strategy.
+Working with an enterprise communication and collaboration partner during the Coronavirus pandemic and beyond to determine your next steps can speed your process and ensure it aligns with your Digital Transformation Strategy.
 A knowledgeable partner can assess your existing network environment, identify the gaps, and create a path for closing those gaps, quickly and efficiently.

 If you don’t have a solid Digital Transformation Strategy in place, a consultative partner can help you create one – identifying your primary business objectives (such as creating a telecommuting program) and mapping out the path to get you there.
 Maybe this is the time to make that final push to transition to the cloud?
 Perhaps you should learn more about how Gateway for Microsoft Teams can seamlessly connect your employee or vendor base?